China accuses U.S. of 'trade bullyism' as both sides impose fresh tariffs | The Japan Times

 Instead, it has warned of “qualitative” measures to retaliate.

-Though Beijing has not revealed what such steps might be, business executives and analysts say China could withhold exports of certain products to the U.S. or create more administrative red tape for American companies.
+Though Beijing has not revealed what such steps might be, business executives and analysts say it could withhold exports of certain products to the U.S. or create more administrative red tape for American companies operating in China.